Print this Page

 The Board ensures that:

-- the school uses its entitlement to tagged Section 464 and Section 467 positions correctly (for an explanation of tagged and non-tagged positions, see resources below)
+- the school uses its entitlement to special character (tagged) positions correctly (for an explanation of tagged and non-tagged positions, see resources below)

 - the process for appointing staff to tagged positions is observed